unizar-flav/KiPaD/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/unizar-flav/KiPaD/blob/master/KiPaD_8.ipynb)

 ## Overview
-KiPaD is a python script that allows you to determine the observed rate constants and spectroscopic properties of intermediate species, from data obtained from multiwavelength time-resolved absorption spectroscopy using stopped-flow.
+KiPaD is a python script aimed to calculate the observed rate constants and spectroscopic properties of intermediate species, from data obtained from multiwavelength time-resolved absorption spectroscopy by using stopped-flow.

 ## Usage
 This software is created in Google Colab.
 To access it, click on the Google Colab badge above or on this [link](https://colab.research.google.com/github/unizar-flav/KiPaD/blob/master/KiPaD_8.ipynb).